LilConsul/SE-SignalServer-Analyzation/WorldMachineModel/WorldMachineModel.md

 # Signal Server World Model Requirements Specification

+## Introduction

+People around the world need to communicate privately and securely without worrying about governments, corporations, or malicious actors reading their personal messages, tracking their relationships, or analyzing their communication patterns.
+Traditional messaging services store user data, sell information to advertisers, cooperate with mass surveillance programs, and leave communications vulnerable to interception and abuse.
+While Signal clients handle the user interface and encryption on devices, they need a robust server infrastructure to route messages, manage user accounts, and coordinate secure communications between millions of users globally without compromising privacy.
+The Signal server must handle massive message volumes, maintain high availability, implement privacy-preserving protocols, and operate under constant threat from adversaries trying to compromise user security.
+Signal Foundation has the technical expertise, funding, and commitment to privacy needed to build and operate this critical server infrastructure at global scale.

 ## 1. World (Environmental Context)

 The World defines the external environment, constraints, and assumptions under which the Signal Server system operates.